yanlin-duan/yanlin-duan.github.io/_posts/2017-04-29-cheatsheetappliedMLpart2.md

 It is very natural to evaluate the performance of a model by looking at its **accuracy** -- meaning out of all testing data, how many we get *correct* (predict true when it should be true, and predict false when it should be false).

 However, this measurement becomes less effective if the data is imbalanced -- meaning we have way more data in one class compared to others.
-For example -- if 99% of the data are labeled as 1, a model can simply `cheat` by always predicting 1 -- a naive, trivial but high accuracy model.
+For example -- if 99% of the data are labeled as 1, a model can simply "cheat" by always predicting 1 -- a naive, trivial but high accuracy model.
 In those cases, we need better measurements, and that's why we introduce precision and recall.

 I have had a long time memorizing which one is which, and there are so many combinations between True Positive, False Positive, True Negative and False Negative so I almost always get confused.
-I found it's actually easier if we take a step back and first intuitively understand the word `precision` and `recall` (yes, the name is not a random one!)
+I found it's actually easier if we take a step back and first intuitively understand the word "precision" and "recall" (yes, the name is not a random one!)

 When we say precision, we are talking about how precise you are.
 For example, if I am searching something on Google, I will say the precision is high when *out of everything Google returns to me*, I found most of them relevant to what I want to search for.